junxit/us-congress-bills-113/metadata.md

 - 2014-03-06 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3826.
 - 2014-03-06 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2213)
 - 2014-03-06 — The previous question was ordered pursuant to the rule. (consideration: CR H2211)
+- 2014-03-10 — Received in the Senate.
+- 2014-05-07 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-05-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 374.